 An estimated 400 people are struck by lightning every year in the United States, with an average of 62 cases resulting in death.
 While only about 15 percent of lightning strikes result in fatalities, severe cardiac and neurological injuries such as memory loss, sleep disorders, and dizziness are rather frequent.

 The number of lightning-related fatalities has dropped sharply in recent years.
-This progress is attributable to improvements in both technology and education.
+This progress is attributable to improvements in both technology, such as weather apps that track lightning strikes, and education.
 While progress continues to be made, it is surprising how misunderstood lightning truly is.

 Common Lightning Myths

 Myth #1 – Lightning Never Strikes Twice